Exodus (band): Second reunion, Tempo of the Damned, and switching singers (2001–2004)

-Rob Dukes era (2005–2014)
+Rob Dukes-era (2005–2014)

-In 2005, Rick Hunolt left the band to focus on his family.
-He was replaced by Heathen guitarist Lee Altus.
-Tom Hunting also took leave of the band following a re-occurrence of the nervous problems that led to his temporary departure in 1989.
-Hunting was replaced with Paul Bostaph who had previously played with Slayer and Testament.
+In 2005, Rick Hunolt left the band to focus on his family, and was replaced by Heathen guitarist Lee Altus.
+Tom Hunting also took leave of the band following a re-occurrence of the nervous problems that led to his initial departure in 1989.
+Hunting was replaced with Paul Bostaph, who had previously played with Slayer and Testament.
 The revamped lineup released the album Shovel Headed Kill Machine in 2005.
-The tour for the album led to extensive travel of the US, Europe, and Japan, as well as their first-ever visit to Australia.
+The tour for the album led to extensive travel of North America, Europe, and Japan, as well as their first-ever visit to Australia.

-Tom Hunting returned to the band in March 2007 in time to record and release their 8th studio album The Atrocity Exhibition...
+Hunting returned to the band in March 2007 in time to record and release their eighth studio album The Atrocity Exhibition...
 Exhibit A. They performed at the Wacken Open Air Festival in the summer of 2008.
-In April 2009, Exodus embarked on a co-headlining North American tour with Kreator and also featuring Belphegor, Warbringer, and Epicurean.
+In April 2009, Exodus embarked on a co-headlining North American tour with Kreator which also featured Belphegor, Warbringer, and Epicurean.
 Exodus then went on tour supporting Arch Enemy along with Arsis and Mutiny Within.

 Exodus provided the voices of the customers at the Duncan Hills Coffee Shop and five of the sick people in Cartoon Network's Metalocalypse.

 Exodus released a re-recording of their 1985 debut album Bonded by Blood entitled Let There Be Blood in 2008.
-Gary Holt released the following statement about the band's decision to revisit their debut album: "After many years in the planning and discussion stage, we have finally completed the re-recording of 'Bonded By Blood'.
-We have decided to call it 'Let There Be Blood' and it is our way of paying homage to [late singer] Paul Baloff by showing how relevant these songs we had written together still are.
+Gary Holt released the following statement about the band's decision to revisit their debut album: "After many years in the planning and discussion stage, we have finally completed the re-recording of Bonded by Blood.
+We have decided to call it Let There Be Blood and it is our way of paying homage to [late singer] Paul Baloff by showing how relevant these songs we had written together still are.
 We aren't trying to replace the original; that's impossible anyway.
 We are just giving these songs the benefit of modern production.
 It's something we talked about before Paul's death and it's always been important to us to do.
 We were super excited about entering the studio once again to record these classics, and now it's back to writing the next studio record!"